rebouljc/CS5001_5002_Debugger/Tasklist.md

 ### Starting GUI
 Research GUI frameworks to decide which one we might want to complete the project with.
 Each of these should be completed on both **Windows** and **Linux**.

-- [ ] List programs that use each of the following frameworks.
+- [ ] Create a list programs that use each of the following frameworks.
 Note the purpose of the application, the operating system, and the look/feel of the program.
     - [ ] Qt
     - [ ] PyQt
     - [ ] ImGui